 You will probably visit a number of open days before making your final application, so how do you make the most of them?
 Visit an open day to put your choices to the test with our 7 must-dos before applying.

-By the way, we have open days on 4 and 5 of October.
+By the way, we have an open day on 27 of November.

 Quiz the experts

 Nobody knows a course better than the person who teaches it.
 At an open day, you can quiz tutors and decide whether their course is right for you.
 You can find info on loads of other courses too, who knows, you might discover something brand new.

 Most universities plan helpful talks throughout the day so it’s easy for you to get the info you need.
 These talks are perfect for answering your questions and giving you info on things you may not have even thought about.
 From fees and finance to student life and societies, talks are varied and take place throughout the day so plan the talks you want to attend in advance.